St. Thomas Evangelical Lutheran Church

 • unknown

-St. Thomas Evangelical Lutheran Church in was organized with 18 charter members in January 1908 by the Rev. Frederick J. Baum.
-Services were held on Clay Avenue, near East 175th Street until 1912, when the society acquired the former Christ Congregational Church, located nearby on Topping Avenue and 175th Street.
+St. Thomas Evangelical Lutheran Church was organized with 18 charter members in January 1908 by the Rev. Frederick J. Baum.
+Services were held on Clay Avenue, near East 175th Street, until 1912 when the society acquired the former Christ Congregational Church, located nearby on Topping Avenue and 175th Street.
 In 1924, the congregation moved to 222 East 178th Street.
+Services were held in the basement but the planned upper church was never realized.
+The congregation disbanded in 2012.

 M.P.
 Möller Organ, Op.
 6473 (1936) in St. Thomas Lutheran Church - Bronx, NY (photo: Dave Schmauch)